bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Coreset/index.md

 bacalhau list --id-filter ${JOB_ID} --wide
 ```

-Where it says `Completed`, that means the job is done, and we can get the results.
+When it says `Published` or `Completed`, that means the job is done, and we can get the results.

-To find out more information about your job, run the following command:
+- **Job information**: You can find out more information about your job by using `bacalhau describe`.

 ```bash